coen-hyde/grunt-snockets-tree/README.md

 Type: `Boolean`
 Default: false

-Specifies if we should also build a minify tree for use with grunt's min task.
+Specifies the type of minification we should use.
+This will set a grunt config object with a key of this value.